shiny/adonis-resque/README.md

     /**
      * queue name for workers to listen,
      * is a string or an array of string
+     * setting a proper queue name could change their priorities
+     * e.g. queueNameForWorkers: "high-priority, medium-priority, low-priority"
+     * All the jobs in high-priority will be worked before any of the jobs in the other queues.
      */
+    queueNameForWorkers: '*',
     queueNameForWorkers: '*',
     /**
      * set null to use the default logger